SirVer/ultisnips/CONTRIBUTING.md

 and you will be able to connect to the debug server with netcat or telnet.
 By default, the server listens on 'localhost:8080' (it can be changed).

-See `:help UltiSnips-Debugging` for more informations
+See `:help UltiSnips-Advanced-Debugging` for more informations

 ## Testing